EnterpriseDB/barman/doc/manual/42-server-commands.en.md

 ### receive-wal process management

 If the command is run without options, a `receive-wal` process will be started.
-This command is based on the `pg_receivexlog` PostgreSQL command.
+This command is based on the `pg_receivewal` PostgreSQL command.

 ``` bash